 Features of good user experience include cross-selling, up-selling, free shipping and many more.
-Let’s look at the ways you can optimise your website to ensure the right user experience for your customers:
+Here are the ways you can optimise your website for the right user experience for your customers:

 Take the first image in the sequence below.
-It features a high-resolution close-up of the garment, which allows the customer to gain real-life insight into the material, colour and ‘feel’, but from a virtual perspective.
+It features a high-resolution close-up of the garment.
+This allows the customer to gain real-life insight into the material, colour and ‘feel’, but from a virtual perspective.

 Both the second and third images show the garment ‘in-action’, as part of an ensemble.
 This simply expresses how the garment can work as a whole.
 While these images are not many in number, they nonetheless make the garment come alive and speak for itself.
 They give the user a more authentic shopping experience and are indicative of providing the customer with an excellent user experience.